 Pigs kept above their comfort temperature will lie on the side away from other pigs and will often lie in the dunging area.
 More than one pig lying in the dunging area can be an indicator that ambient temperature needs some attention.

-Climate, housing facilities and ventilation design is all important factors to consider when deciding on temperature strategy.
+Climate, housing facilities and ventilation design are all important factors to consider when deciding on a temperature strategy.